rasodu/IndexesConstituents/README.md

 1. You must pull data from an official source.
 1. Source data must be in well know format(CSV,JSON,...).

-### I think data is out of date...
+### I think data is outdated...
 We try our best to keep the data up to date.
-If you think data is not up to date, then run the scanner and create pull request.
+If you think data is not up to date, then run the scanner and create pull request with updated data files.